Fulgora/ahk_network_disconnect/README.md

-# ahk_network_disconnect
+## Summary
-AutoHotKey Script for Windows that disconnects all active networks (ethernet and wifi) on keypress
+AutoHotKey Script for Windows that disconnects all active networks (ethernet and Wifi) on keypress

+## Installation
+Download and install AutoHotKey: https://www.autohotkey.com/download/ Download the last release (dc.ahk) and double click the file.
+This will load it in AutoHotKey

+## Usage
+Hit `F12` when you like to disconnect your network connections.
+This will disable all network adapters which have an active connection - both ethernet and Wifi adapters.

+After you have successfully disconnected you can hit `F11` which will re-enable all adapters which had been disabled by `F12`